Aemrox/aemrox.github.io/source/_posts/2016-01-25-ruby-fied-javascript-first-class-functions.markdown

 thisHoldsAFunction(); //->"and this is the function that was passed back"
 ```

-While strictly speaking, ruby does not support First-class Functions.
+Strictly speaking, ruby does not support First-class Functions.
 Methods cannot be return values or held in variables.
 But methods are far from all Ruby uses to implement functions.
 And some of these functions have Javascript-y super powers.

 ##Blocks and Yield
 Nearly anyone who has touched Ruby is probably familiar with a block.
 It allows us to customize methods by passing in custom instructions that are executed somewhere within the method, using the **yield** keyword.